 Of course.
 You can meet the L'Oréal shareholder relations team at meetings arranged all over France.
-The programme for 2013 includes meetings in Bordeaux, Lille, Rennes, Strasbourg, Toulouse as well as Brussels.
+The programme for 2014 includes meetings in Annecy, Cannes, Dijon, Lille, Nantes, as well as Antwerp.
 All the dates of meetings for shareholders can be found in the Shareholders' Corner/Key dates.

 I would like to ask someone in the shareholder services department a question.
 How can I contact you?

 You can use either of the following two phone numbers:

 - our toll-free line which is specially intended for communications with shareholders:

 Toll-free number: 0800 66 66 66 for calls from fixed phones in France.

 From abroad : 33 1 40 14 80 50.

 - the telephone number of Jean Régis Carof, Director of Shareholder and Market Authority Relations: 33 1 47 56 82 65

 Finally, you can also send us an e-mail using the "Your contacts" section .

 How can I order a printed copy of the Annual Report or Registration Document?